ndlib/dana/Test readme.txt

 Orderly data collection increases accuracy of the end results.
 The heatmaps can be used to strategically target areas of the library that are experiencing capacity issues, and the shifting guide will greatly reduce shifting errors, stress, and time required to plan a shift.

 All feedback is welcome.
-Please contact me if any of these tools were helpful or where the pain point was if they were not helpful.
+Please contact me if any of these tools were helpful or where the pain points were if they were not.

 ---

-## Note:
+## Prior Art & Inspiration

 I was inspired by Joshua Lambert’s project at Missouri State University.
 Please consider his program as an alternative if this framework does not work for you:
 * [Code4Lib Article](https://journal.code4lib.org/articles/16577)